 4. Provide Solutions

 Visitors would like to spend more time with your website if you could offer them solutions or functions.
-For example, allows your registered visitors to download recipes, researches, make orders and etc.
+For example, allows your registered visitors to download recipes, research, make orders and etc.

 – Scheduling and etc.

-Both landing page and website are needed for any company because each of them playing a different and important role.
-Website will serve many critical purposes however a landing page capitalized on the specific target audience and to achieve particular marketing goals.
+Both landing pages and websites are needed for any company because each of them plays a different and important role.
+A website will serve many critical purposes however a landing page capitalized on the specific target audience and to achieve particular marketing goals.